-Scope note: This property identifies the E77 Persistent Item or items that are the result of an E81 Transformation.
+Scope note: This property identifies the E18 Physical Thing or things that are the result of an E81 Transformation.
 New items replace the transformed item or items, which cease to exist as units of documentation.
-The physical continuity between the old and the new is expressed by the link to the common
+The physical continuity between the old and the new is expressed by the link to the common Transformation